-Upitrek offers tourists a range of products in harmony with Finnish nature.
-The basis of all our operations is to provide a well-balanced, respectful connection with nature as well as minimising any environmental impact.
+We offer tourists a range of products in harmony with Finnish nature.
 We are privileged to live and operate in an area where we can still find pristine, unpolluted nature.
 The air is amongst the cleanest in the world and there is no plastic pollution in our waters.
-We pride ourselves in diminishing our business’s environmental impact and we support our subcontractors and partners in considering their sustainability and environmental footprint.
+We continuously work in diminishing our business’s environmental impact.
+We want to be a responsible employer and partner to our numerous subcontractors and stakeholders.
+We wish our subcontractors and partners to consider their sustainability and environmental footprint.
 We also encourage clients to make ecologically friendly choices by providing some tips prior to their arrival.

 Out and about

 We hike, ski, snowshoe, cycle and canoe avoiding unnecessary noise, without disturbing wildlife and leaving no trace.
 We are specialists in small group tours, a typical group size being 12-16 passengers.

 Clients are given information about local environment and culture, seasons, every-mans-rights etc with a focus on regional characteristics.
 Several of our groups visit prehistoric rock paintings, in which case it is the guide’s responsibility to make sure that everyone knows not to touch the paintings.

 When selecting cross-country ski routes, special attention is paid to the terrain to reduce maintenance costs.
 We ski on Hossa National Park’s maintained tracks as well as on tracks that are made especially for our groups.
 In summer, we use only marked hiking trails.

 Picnic lunches around open fires are an essential part of our tours.
 We only use official fire places maintained by Metsähallitus (Finnish forest and park services) to whom we pay a set fee per participant.
 The guide is responsible for not making the fire any bigger than necessary and taking adequate measures for putting out the fire.
 Open fires are not permitted during forest fire alerts.